JonathanGrossmanITC/first_steps_08_custom_functions/README.md

   -- Oftentimes when you return a value, you **will** want to save that value to a variable -- A `return` statement ends that block of code, which means that the browser does not read any code appearing inside of the function definition but after a `return` statement

+ ### This is just the tip of the iceberg for function

+ - You can do very powerful things with a basic understanding of functions
+ - Once you feel comfortable with the basics, continue to explore what else you can do with functions

 ## [Examples of Functions](#examples-of-functions)